 Tape a Template to the Wall and Hang

 When you have the measurements and the wall art picked out, it’s time to properly prep the empty wall.
-You can work on it by yourself, and all you need is a bunch of tape and some paper.
+You can work on it by yourself, and all you need is a bunch of tapes and some paper.

 Trace your canvas wall art on pieces of paper.
 Cut them out and tape them to the wall so you have templates to use.
 Mark the paper templates to show where picture wires or hooks will be.